naneko/Polyphony/README.md

 - `SUSPEND_INACTIVE_DAYS` - **Not Implemented Yet** Number of days required for an instance to be considered inactive and auto-suspend (default: 14)
 - `LOGGING_CHANNEL_ID` - **Not Implemented Yet** Channel to log Polyphony events (message edits, deletes, user updates, and errors) to
 - `COMMAND_PREFIX` - The prefix to be used in Discord to activate Polyphony commands (default: ;;)
+- `ADMIN_LOGS_CHANNEL_ID` - Where to put warnings and other logging messages.
+Make sure it is somewhere you can see. (default: none)
 - `DELETE_LOGS_CHANNEL_ID` - The channel ID where your server puts delete logs, the message ID needs to appear somewhere in the embed (default: 0)
 - `DELETE_LOGS_USER_ID` - The user ID that posts the delete logs (default: 0)